stefanialukaszewska/GCP_Secure_Multi-Tier_Architecture_with_IAM_and_Bastion_Host-/README.md

 - Outbound Connectivity: Configuration of Cloud NAT to allow private instances to pull updates and patches without exposing public IP addresses.

-- Traffic Control: Implementation of strict Firewall Rules and Service Accounts to filter traffic and ensure communication occurs only on specific, authorized ports.
+- Traffic Control: Implementation of strict Firewall Rules to filter traffic and ensure communication occurs only on specific, authorized ports.

 - Observability: Integration with Cloud Monitoring for infrastructure oversight.